*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 Douglas proposed a bold plan in 1854 to cut off a large southern chunk of Nebraska and create it separately as the Kansas Territory.
 Douglas had a number of goals in mind.
 The expansionist Democrat from Illinois wanted to organize the territory to facilitate the completion of a national railroad that would flow through Chicago.
 But before he had even finished introducing the bill, opposition had already mobilized.
 Salmon P. Chase drafted a response in northern newspapers that exposed the Kansas-Nebraska Bill as a measure to overturn the Missouri Compromise and open western lands for slavery.
 Kansas-Nebraska protests emerged in 1854 throughout the North, with key meetings in Wisconsin and Michigan.
 Kansas would become slave or free depending on the result of local elections, elections that would be greatly influenced by migrants flooding to the state to either protect or stop the spread of slavery.

-As northerners radicalized, organizations like the New England Emigrant Aid Society provided guns and other goods for pioneers willing to go to Kansas and establish the territory as antislavery through the doctrines of popular sovereignty.
+As northerners radicalized, organizations like the New England Emigrant Aid Society provided guns and other goods for pioneers willing to go to Kansas and establish the territory as antislavery through popular sovereignty.
 On all sides of the slavery issue, politics became increasingly militarized.

 The year 1855 nearly derailed the northern antislavery coalition.
-A resurgent anti-immigrant movement briefly took advantage of the Whig collapse, and nearly stole the energy of the anti-administration forces by channeling its frustrations into fights against the large number of mostly Catholic German and Irish immigrants then flooding American cities.
-Calling themselves “Know-Nothings,” on account of their tendency to pretend ignorance when asked about their activities, the Know-Nothing or American Party made impressive gains, particularly in New England and the Middle Atlantic, in races throughout 1854 and 1855.
-But the anti-immigrant movement simply could not capture the nation’s attention in the ways the antislavery movement already had.
+A resurgent anti-immigrant movement briefly took advantage of the Whig collapse, and nearly stole the energy of the anti-administration forces by channeling its frustrations into fights against the large number of mostly Catholic German and Irish immigrants in American cities.
+Calling themselves “Know-Nothings,” on account of their tendency to pretend ignorance when asked about their activities, the Know-Nothing or American Party made impressive gains in 1854 and 1855, particularly in New England and the Middle Atlantic.
+But the anti-immigrant movement simply could not capture the nation’s attention in ways the antislavery movement already had.24

-The antislavery political movements that started in 1854 and 1855 coalesced as the coming Presidential election of 1856 accelerated the formation of a political party.
+The antislavery political movements that started in 1854 coalesced as the coming Presidential election of 1856 accelerated the formation of a new political party.
 Harkening back to the founding fathers, this new party called itself the Republican Party.
-After a thrilling convention that helped launch the national party at Pittsburgh in February, Republicans moved into a highly charged summer expecting great things for their cause.
+Republicans moved into a highly charged summer expecting great things for their cause.
 Following an explosive speech before Congress on May 19-20, Charles Sumner was beaten by congressional representative Preston Brooks of South Carolina right on the floor of the Senate chamber.
-Among other accusations, Sumner accused Senator Andrew Butler of South Carolina of defending slavery so he could have sexual access to black women.
-Butler’s cousin, representative Brooks felt that he had to defend his relative’s honor, and nearly killed Sumner as a result.
+Among other accusations, Sumner accused Senator Andrew Butler of South Carolina of defending slavery so he could have sexual access to black women.25 Butler’s cousin, representative Brooks felt that he had to defend his relative’s honor, and nearly killed Sumner as a result.

-Despite a tremendous outpouring of support, John Frémont went down in defeat in the 1856 Presidential Election.
-Republicans took comfort in pointing out that Frémont had in fact won 11 of the 16 free states.
+Frémont lost, but Republicans celebrated that he won 11 of the 16 free states.
 This showing, they urged, was truly impressive for any party making its first run at the Presidency.
 Yet northern Democrats in crucial swing states remained unmoved by the Republican Party’s appeals.
 Ulysses S. Grant of Missouri, for example, worried that Frémont and Republicans signaled trouble for the Union itself.
 Grant voted for the Democratic candidate, James Buchanan, believing a Republican victory might bring about disunion.
-In abolitionist and especially free black circles, Frémont’s defeat was more than a disappointment.
+In abolitionist and especially black American circles, Frémont’s defeat was more than a disappointment.
 Believing their fate had been sealed as permanent non-citizens, some African Americans would consider foreign emigration and colonization.
 Others began to explore the option of more radical and direct action against the Slave Power.

 V. From Sectional Crisis to National Crisis

-White antislavery leaders in the North were left to wonder what happened in November 1856, but few took the news too hard.
-They hailed Frémont’s defeat as a “glorious” one and looked ahead to the party’s future successes.
+White antislavery leaders hailed Frémont’s defeat as a “glorious” one and looked ahead to the party’s future successes.
 For those still in slavery, or hoping to see loved ones freed, the news was of course much harder to take.
 The Republican Party had promised the rise of an antislavery coalition, but voters rebuked it.
 The lessons seemed clear enough.

 Kansas loomed large over the 1856 election, darkening the national mood.
 The story of voter fraud in Kansas had begun years before in 1854, when nearby Missourians first started crossing the border to tamper with the Kansas elections.
 Noting this, critics at the time attacked the Pierce administration for not living up to the ideals of popular sovereignty by ensuring fair elections.
 From there, the crisis only deepened.
 Kansas voted to come into the Union as a free state, but the federal government refused to recognize their votes and instead recognized a sham pro-slavery legislature.